How to Not Be Nervous at a Job Interview

 Research Deeply, But Smartly

 Translate that knowledge into three crisp points about how you’ll deliver impact.
-When you can state those points naturally, your narrative becomes anchorable and you’re less likely to fumble under pressure.
+When you can state them naturally, your narrative becomes anchorable and you’re less likely to fumble under pressure.

 Rehearse With Purpose

-Rehearsal isn’t rote memorization.
+Rehearsal isn’t rote memorisation.
 It’s a cycle: craft answers, practice delivery, get feedback, refine.
-Use the STAR (Situation, Task, Action, Result) structure to package behavioral answers and aim to tell succinct stories that highlight outcomes and learning.
-Don’t script entire answers word-for-word—focus on the flow and the outcome.
-Simulated interviews, video recordings, and peer practice give precise feedback on pacing, clarity, and nonverbal cues.
+Use the STAR (Situation, Task, Action, Result) structure to prepare behavioural answers and aim to tell succinct stories that highlight outcomes and learning.
+Don’t script everything—focus on the flow and outcome.
+Simulated interviews, video-recordings, and peer practice give precise feedback on pacing, clarity and non-verbal cues.

 Design a Context Plan

 Logistics matter.
-Anxiety spikes when you anticipate small failures—missing the building entrance, noisy connections for remote interviews, or unfamiliar time zones.
-Create a context plan that covers travel times, technology checks, backup devices, and local customs if interviewing across borders.
+Anxiety spikes when you anticipate small failures—missing the building entrance, glitchy connection for remote interview, unfamiliar time zones.
+Create a context plan that covers travel times, tech checks, backup devices and local customs if interviewing across borders.
 For in-person interviews, arrive early and use the time to breathe and run a quick mental checklist.

 Practical Day-By-Day and Day-Of Routines

 Build micro-habits you can repeat reliably.
-The more automatic these elements become, the less cognitive space your anxiety occupies.
+The more automatic they become, the less cognitive space your anxiety occupies.

-What you eat, sleep, and do physically affects your interview performance as much as practice.
-Eat a balanced meal with protein and complex carbs to stabilize blood sugar.
-Avoid excessive caffeine; a single small cup is often enough, but avoid multiple sources that can increase tremors.
+What you eat, sleep and do physically affects your interview performance as much as practice.
+Eat a balanced meal with protein and complex carbs to stabilise blood sugar.
+Avoid excessive caffeine; a single small cup is often enough, but avoid multiple sources that increase tremors.

-Take a 10–15 minute walk or do light movement.
-Movement reduces built-up tension and releases endorphins that improve mood.
-Then run a five-minute vocal warm-up: read a short paragraph aloud, vary pitch, and slow your articulation to calm the voice.
+Take a 10-15 minute walk or do light movement.
+Movement reduces built-up tension and releases endorphins.
+Then run a 5-minute vocal warm-up: read a short paragraph aloud, vary pitch and slow your articulation to calm the voice.

-• Confirm interview time, location/Zoom link, and interviewer names.
+• Confirm interview time, link/room and interviewer names.

-• Quick tech check: camera, microphone, and internet backup plan.
+• Quick tech check (camera, microphone, internet backup plan).

-• Two example stories ready for likely behavioral questions.
+• Two example stories ready for likely behavioural questions.

 • Short breathing exercise to ground 5 minutes before start.